 We allow government to spend more than it collects and thus defer the bills to our children with little thought to the consequences it will have for them.
 The scripture says that the love of money is the root of all kinds of evil.
 Even many Christians have embraced these evils.
 The number one message preached today in Christian media and in pulpits is "give us money".
-God has blessed the United States because of His people but greed will ultimately bring correction.
+God has blessed the United States because of His people in it, but greed will ultimately bring correction.

 The massive world debt load argues that borrowers have become enslaved by the lenders and will do their wishes.
 On a temporal national level this means that debt ridden nations must fall in line with the agenda of the globalist socialist elite or they will find themselves in a depression.
 In the longer term when Satan is ready for his man to take control of the world, this generation will see a total crash of the economic system.
 The new economic system solution will eventually bring the 666 mark of the Beast and total enslavement of all those in it.